Triston Casas Player Props: Red Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 23rd-ranked team ERA among all league pitching staffs (4.58).
+- The Diamondbacks have the 22nd-ranked team ERA among all MLB pitching staffs (4.53).

-- Diamondbacks pitchers combine to give up 60 total home runs at a rate of 1.2 per game (to rank 15th in baseball).
+- Diamondbacks pitchers combine to rank 15th in baseball in home runs given up (60 total, 1.2 per game).

 © 2023 Data Skrive.
 All rights reserved.